prestodb/presto/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 ``elasticsearch.scroll-timeout``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This property defines the amount of time (ms) Elasticsearch will keep the `search context alive`_ for scroll requests
+This property defines the amount of time Elasticsearch will keep the `search context alive`_ for scroll requests

-This property is optional; the default is ``20s``.
+This property is optional; the default is ``1s``.

 .. _search context alive: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html#scroll-search-context